 Buy short-term disability insurance before taking Follistim.
 Your pregnancy will present a new set of financial challenges: like lost maternity leave income, or extra medical expenses. .
 The cash payments made directly to you for a normal pregnancy may be several multiples of what you must pay first in insurance premiums.
 Use the surplus as maternity income, or to offset all of your infertility treatment expenses.

-Remember that when you stimulate your follicles you odds of multiple pregnancy are far greater than the average couple.
-Twins, triplet, and quad pregnancies are often high risk and may translate into lost income before delivery, and extra expenses for a long hospital NICU stay for your infants.
+Remember that when you stimulate your follicles you odds of multiple pregnancies are far greater than the average couple.
+Twins, triplets, and quad pregnancies are often high risk and may translate into lost income before delivery, and extra expenses for a long hospital NICU stay for your infants.
 Be prepared before beginning your next cycle.
 Extra benefits may be paid when your infant(s) are confined for medical reasons.

 Follistim AQ Side Effects